-The HUDHomeStore is the listing site for HUD Homes.
-HUD real estate owned single-family properties.
-The HUDHomestore website provides the public, mortgage professionals, government agencies and nonprofit organizations a centralized location to search the inventory of HUD homes for sale.
+The HUDHomeStore is the listing site for HUD Homes in 2017.
+You can find available HUD real estate owned single-family properties.
+The HUDHomestore website provides the public, mortgage professionals, government agencies and nonprofit organizations a centralized location to search the inventory of HUD Homes for sale.
 In addition, registered real estate brokers and other organizations can place bids on behalf of their clients to purchase a HUD property.
-HUDHomeStore also includes tons of user-friendly features providing advice as well as guidance for consumers on the home buying process.
+The HUDHomeStore also includes tons of user-friendly features providing advice as well as guidance for consumers on the home buying process.
 The HUD Home program is a great way to buy a property that you want to restore and revamp to make it all your own.

 What is HUD housing?
 HUD homes are a by-product of the FHA program.
 We’ve all heard of FHA mortgages, but many do not realize that the FHA is not a lender.
 Instead, the FHA only insures the home.
 HUD homes are typically a 1-to-4 unit residential property obtained by HUD as a result of a foreclosure action on an FHA-insured mortgage.
 HUD becomes the property owner and offers it for sale to recover the losses on the foreclosure claim.
 These homes typically need some sort of work or repair done to them.
 Those repairs can sometimes be minor like new flooring to major repairs like roofing or foundation work.